Stangcutie723/blog_idea/README.md

 I would try again with another 3 hour run.
 This time I am happy.
 It's a little old fashioned but I'm okay with<br>
 that.

-This app lets a specific user login, add love letters (blog posts) to her "Love book".
-The readers can add comments<br>
+The app lets you add love letters and as many comments as you or others want.
+Each comment can be from a different commenter while on the same page!
+This app lets a specific user login to delete the comments, and love letters (blog posts) to her "Love book". <br>
-to the letters and so can the author.
-I thought it was kinda cute.
+User: Andromeda
+Password: password

 Anyway:
 Assignment Details are as follows: <br>
 3 hours to complete <br>
 Project params must have 2 or more of the following: <br>
-Nested Resources  *This made things very simple* Devise
+Nested Resources  *This made things very simple regarding the posts and comments* Devise
-Authorization *I added a small authorization action.
-Bascially only allowing the user edit comments.*
+Authorization *I added a delete only authorization.
+So only one person (the owner) can delete anything.*
 Associations
-Something you learned about in a Lightning Talk: *I implemented comments to my love letter blog*
+Something you learned about in a Lightning Talk: *I implemented the comment idea to my love letter blog as well as trying to make it presentable.
+I love text on black background, it's easier for me to read while testing.*